 Here are some tips to keep in mind:

 - Know where you’re allowed to ship.
 Familiarize yourself with the countries and regions on the OFAC list and restrict any shipments to these destinations.
 You can automate this by creating shipping rules that will prevent the processing of any label to these countries.
 It’s also useful to explain in your shipping policy or FAQ section that you cannot ship to those particular countries.

 - Understand the restrictions of the shipping destinations.
 It may still be possible to send shipments to sanctioned countries, but you have to confirm if there are any restrictions on the value of the items (for example, you may only be able to ship something that is under $100 in value).
 Sometimes, only personal gifts may be allowed, and you may need to obtain a license to sell commercial goods.

-Violating a sanction, even if it’s unintended, can be costly for your business.
-It’s best to be mindful of countries that are problematic to ship to, and proceed with caution if you want to move forward.
+Even if it’s unintended, Violating a sanction can be costly for your business.
+It’s best to be mindful of countries that are problematic to ship to and proceed with caution if you want to move forward.

 If you are actively processing shipments to these countries, consider working with a third party that can help you stay compliant with the ever-changing sanctions environment.